Responses to the COVID-19 pandemic in May 2020: 17 May

-Authorities in Sudan announced that all airports in the country will remain closed until May 31.
+Authorities in Sudan announced that all airports in the country will remain closed until 31 May.

 Reactions and measures in the Americas

 1 May

 United States President Donald Trump noted about 63,000 have died in the US.
 He added that he would regard the virus' elimination and the reopening of the US economy as a victory.

 The Director of the National Institute of Allergy and Infectious Diseases Dr Anthony Fauci has expressed optimism about Gilead Sciences' antiviral medication remdesivir after initial tests indicated it helped shorten recovery times.
 Later, the White House announced that Dr Fauci will not be allowed to testify at a Congressional inquiry into the Trump Administration's handling of the coronavirus pandemic.

 Governor of New York Andrew Cuomo has announced that all schools and colleges in New York state will remain closed for the duration of the 2019–20 academic year.

 Texas and Ohio have embarked with a gradual relaxation of lockdown restrictions on Friday.
 Georgia has allowed all businesses to reopen.

 Several US airlines including Southwest Airlines, Alaska Airlines, United Airlines, Delta Air Lines, the American Airlines Group, and Frontier Airlines announce that all passengers will be required to wear face masks.
 Southwest Airlines has announced it will provide masks if patients forget to bring them.

-The stay-at-home orders in Marion County, Indiana, Davis County, Utah, and Summit County, Utah are scheduled to end.